-Under the bill, beginning the the 2020-21 school year, a school is eligible to participate in the new SAGE program if at least 30 percent of the pupils enrolled in the school in the previous school year were low-income pupils.
-In addition, the school board of a school that is participating in the AGR or former SAGE program on the effective date of the bill may participate in the new SAGE program if the school board enters into a contract with DPI under the new SAGE program in the 2020-21 school year.
+Under the bill, beginning in the 2024-25 school year, a school is eligible to participate in the new SAGE program if at least 30 percent of the pupils enrolled in the school in the previous school year were low-income pupils.
+In addition, the school board of a school that is participating in the AGR or former SAGE program on the effective date of the bill may participate in the new SAGE program if the school board enters into a contract with DPI under the new SAGE program in the 2024-25 school year.